bladeacer/portfolio/src/pages/posts/endeavour.md

 semantic releases.[^3]

-Since users can choose to not updating their operating system on Linux, they can test out cutting edge features or wait and see if the update broke their set up.
+Since users can choose to not updating their operating system on Linux, they can test out cutting edge features or wait and see if the update might break their set up.
 This also means that Arch Linux has one of the largest software package repositories, especially when factoring the Arch User Repository.

-## Links
-Add EndeavourOS official website link, community forum link.
-Add FSF, GNU links.
-Add Linus Torvalds and Linux kernel link.

-## Screenshots
-Select screenshots from my own desktop.

 ## Credits
-Credits Linus Torvalds, Free Software Foundation, GNU, EndeavourOS dev team and community.
+Credits to Linus Torvalds, Free Software Foundation, GNU Software devs, EndeavourOS dev team and the Linux community.

 ## Conclusion
 I hope that this post gives you a quick glance as to how I daily drive Linux.